kap14275819/Lifecycle-Models/README.md

 # Lifecycle-Models

 ## Spiral Lifecycle Model
 #### The Spiral lifecycle model is an example of a risk-driven model.
 This means that the success of a project depends on how well risk analysis is carried out.
-Analysis is the process of estimating and monitoring the probability of completing tehnical challanges in your project and to account for other possible issues such as cost increases.
+Analysis is the process of estimating and monitoring the probability of completing technical challenges in your project and to account for other possible issues such as cost increases.
 In the spiral lifecycle model, the higher the risk is deemed to be, the more effort it places on completing that task.
 #### The Spiral model is best used on very large projects with ever changing tasks and challenges that will require new versions of the project to be constantly rolled out.
 An example of this is the development of operating systems such as iOS, as new versions are required to be released and tested regularly.
 ![model](https://github.com/kap14275819/Lifecycle-Models/blob/master/spiral.png)
 ### Risks
 #### Risks are possible conditions and events that prevent the development team from its goals.
 There’s a wide range of them, from trivial to fatal.
 To have all these risks managed in the model, the first primary task to be done is to make sure all possible risks are mentioned and then prioritise them according to importance.
-Afterwars the next will be to then make sure any potential strategies that will be able to help overcome the risks.
+Afterwards the next will be to then make sure any potential strategies that will be able to help overcome the risks.
 Evaluation of these parameters can cause changes at the next steps.
 And then at the end of this stage, a prototype is produced.

+## V-model

 ## Waterfall Model
 #### The Waterfall Model is an example sequential software development process, where progress flows toward the conclusion. through the phases of a project (analysis, planning, design, development, testing).
 This involves fully documenting a project in advance, including the user interface, user stories, and all the features’ variations and outcomes.